-Japan, Korea and

-China, this tree grows to 40 to 60 feet with an equal spread at full maturity.
+Originally from Japan, Korea and China, this tree grows to 40 to 60 feet with an equal spread at full maturity.
 It gets its name from its long, spear-shaped leaves with sawtoothed edges.
 The leaves are dark green in summer, turning to bright yellow in autumn.
 It also produces a golden brown flower.

-The Sawtooth Oak makes an attractive and durable shade tree, and is adaptable to a wide range of soil and climate conditions.
+The Sawtooth Oak makes an attractive and durable shade tree. and is adaptable to a wide range of soil and climate conditions.

-4 Chinese Elm
+Chinese Elm

-fast growing with dark green leaves and a fall color display that varies from yellow to burgundy.
+This tree is not native to North America, but at a typical height of 50 feet, it's a terrific choice for open landscape.
+It is fast growing with dark green leaves and a fall color display that varies from yellow to burgundy.